A Vector Monotonicity Assumption for Multiple Instruments: Identification and estimation with covariates

-If the support of $X_i$ corresponds to a small number of ``covariate-cells'', it might be feasible to repeat the entire estimation on fixed-covariate subsamples, to estimate $\Delta_c(x)$ for each $x \in \mathbbm{X}$.
-If the number of groups is large, or if $X_i$ includes continuous variables, estimation of $\Delta_c(x)$ could still in principle be implemented by nonparametric regression of each component of $\Gamma_i$ on $X_i$ as well as nonparametrically estimating the conditional variance-covariance matrix $Var(\Gamma_i|X_i=x)$ (\citet{Yin2010} describe a kernel-based method for this).
-The vector $\lambda(x)$ can also be computed via nonparametric regression.
+If the support of $X_i$ reflects a small number of discrete values, it might be feasible to repeat the entire estimation on fixed-covariate subsamples, to estimate $\Delta_c(x)$ for each $x$.
+If $X_i$ includes continuous variables, estimation of $\Delta_c(x)$ can in principle be implemented by nonparametric regression of each component of $\Gamma_i$ on $X_i$ as well as nonparametrically estimating the conditional variance matrix $Var(\Gamma_i|X_i=x)$ (\citet{Yin2010} describe a kernel-based method for this).
+The vector $\mathbf{\lambda}(x)$ could also be computed via nonparametric regression of $c(g,Z_i)$ on $X_i$ for each $g \in \mathcal{G}^s$.

-Furthermore, when the object of interest is simply the unconditional version of $\Delta_c$, the conditional quantities become nuisance parameters.
-Notably, they can be integrated over separately in the numerator and the denominator of the empirical estimand.
-To see that this, write:
+However, when the object of interest is the \textit{unconditional} version of $\Delta_c$, the conditional quantities become nuisance parameters.
+Notably, they can be integrated over separately in the numerator and the denominator of the above expression for $\Delta_c(x)$.
+To see this, note that:

-where we have used Bayes' rule and that $P(C_i=1|X_i=x) = E[h(Z_i,x)D_i|X_i=x]$ (and hence $P(C_i=1) = E[h(Z_i,X_i)D_i]$ as well).
-This provides a VM analog to a similar result that holds under IAM.
-In that context, \citet{Frolich2007} shows that this fact can deliver $\sqrt{n}$-consistency of a nonparametric analog of the Wald ratio.